 4.2 Generic benefits of Network Digital Twin

-Editor’s Note: This clause introduces generic benefit that can be obtained by using the NDT.

 The following benefits can be obtained from network digital twins:

 A network digital twin may have access to real-time data, which facilitates accurate verification of network and service configurations, deployments, etc., before their application on the counterpart physical network.
 This reduces operational risks and unintended adverse impacts.